mirandawylie/UFOs/README.md

 ## Results
 ### Searching for the answers
 A skeptic can't deny the data!
-In the provided filter search fields, you can search by one or all criteria.
-Following are examples of searching by just one criteria.
+On the UFO Sighting webpage, you can use the various filter search boxes to search by one or all criteria (date, city, state, country and shape).
+Following are examples of searching by just one of the five criteria.

 * Searching by date, showing results for 1/3/201
 ![UFO_searchby_date.png](images/UFO_searchby_date.png)